MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/performance-enhancement-CRM-entity-page-loads.md

 ### Skip inline entity navigation in Edge WebView2 Process pooling

 If you want to skip the inline navigation for certain entities such as incident, account, and contact, then add the **BlockEdgeWebView2PoolingForEntities** UII option and enter the entity names as comma-separated values (CSV).
 For example: **incident,account,contact**.
-To learn more, see [Add the BlockEdgeWebView2PoolingForEntities UII option](#add-the-blockedgewebview2poolingforentities-uii-option)
+To learn more, see [Add the BlockEdgeWebView2PoolingForEntities UII option](#add-the-blockedgewebview2poolingforentities-uii-option).

 #### Add the BlockEdgeWebView2PoolingForEntities UII option

-To skip inline navigation for certain entities, a system Administrator must configure the option on the **Active UII Options** page and the entity names as comma-separated values (CSV).
+To skip inline navigation for certain entities, the System Administrator must configure the option on the **Active UII Options** page and the entity names as comma-separated values (CSV).

 1. Sign in to the Dynamics 365 instance.